 Today, more and more people are awakening spiritually.
 This website presents information about science-based awakening—an approach to awakening for spiritually open-minded people who are curious about the nature of reality and who strive for more love, peace, and joy in life.

 Humanity’s quest for peace and happiness and the meaning of life is universal.
 It’s really a search for spiritual wholeness.
 The “toward” in the heading represents the journey, and the “wholeness” is the essence of who you are.
 The reality is that you are and have always been whole—never separate, for there is no separation.
-May this website assist you in attaining this realization.

-Conventional materialistic science holds that physical beings originated by chance in a random universe and their purpose is simply survival and reproduction.
+Conventional materialistic science holds that physical beings originated by chance in a random universe, and their purpose is simply survival and reproduction.
 This position is unfounded given the modern scientific evidence establishing the existence of nonlocal consciousness (for information about this evidence, see the Science of Consciousness page under Resources).

 Becoming spiritually awakening is a journey of the mind.
 It is the process of dissolving the unconscious ego.
 You wake up from the dream of everyday, mundane material life, in which you are consumed by striving and craving.
 Thus arriving at a transcendent level of truth — transforming to a higher reality of spirit, and finally shattering the illusion that you are separate from oneness.